Home

 Here you'll find an ever changing collection of exhibits and interactive programs for children.
 There are also workshops, art studios and a library of illustrated books.

-The Archaeology Collections
+The Israel Museum Archaeology Collections

 The Israel Museum can boast one of the world's most extensive archaeology collections.
 The exhibits focus mostly on local archaeology, starting with the prehistoric era all the way through to the Roman Empire.

-Canaanite lion sculpture at the Israel Museum
+Canaanite lion frieze at Israel Museum

 Judaica and Jewish Ethnography Wing